connected-web/town-builder-game/release/rulebook.md

 2. Give each player a number of Worker meeples based on the number of players in the table above.
 3. Shuffle the remaining town tiles face down, pick 20 tiles at random and stack them up to the side of the play area in easy reach of all players.
 This stack is called the _Builder's Stack_.
 4. Put any remaining tiles back in the box.
-5. Give the _Builder's Token_ to the starting player
+5. Give the _Mayor's Token_ to the starting player

 ## Starting Player